genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/getting-started.md

     - angular
 ---

-FoundationUI integrates nicely with Angular.
+Foundation UI integrates nicely with Angular.
 Let's take a look at how you can set up an Angular project, starting from scratch.

 ## Setting up the Angular project